top of page

 What happens in a Discernment Counseling Intensive?

 We start together to see the full picture, then meet individually so each of you can speak freely.
 Sessions guide you through your feelings, your partner’s perspective, and your options - without blame or pressure.
 I have no vote in your decision.
-My job is to help you explore all parts, possibilities, and feelings bo that by the final session, you’ll have made clear and confident decision about next steps for your relationship.
+My job is to help you explore all parts, possibilities, and feelings so that by the final session, you’ll have made a clear and confident decision about next steps for your relationship.

 How many sessions do I need?